Written by Ana García, midwife and writer at ContectaConTuMatrona

 The truth is that although we take all possible measures to avoid accidents, sometimes things happen that we do not expect, and it is important to know how to act.
 As new parents, we get very scared the first time, for example, our baby falls and hits his head.
 Or the first time you get sick and have a fever.
 Knowing what to do in these cases and when it is necessary to go to the emergency room gives you security and peace of mind, although surely the first time one of these things happens, no one will take away the scare.

 If there is something that I think is especially important for all families and, in general, anyone who takes care of a baby to know, it is how to act in the event of a choking.
 More and more emphasis is being placed on teaching first aid to children in schools and colleges , but in general not all adults know how to act in such a situation.

 The fear of choking by Baby Led Weaning

 The thing that most often distresses families is choking related to food, especially those who decide to carry out the Baby Led Weaning method.
 Many parents have to listen to warnings from others, who believe that this way of feeding babies is more dangerous in terms of choking than mashed ones.
-Today, we know from studies that there is no difference in choking between chunk-fed and pureed-fed babies.
+Today, thanks to studies, we know that there is no difference in choking between babies fed chunks or purees. konya escort

 So, whatever way you decide to feed your child, it is vitally important to know the maneuvers to do in the event of choking or cardiorespiratory arrest.
 As is often said in medicine “time is brain”: every second that a person spends without breathing, is a second without oxygen reaching the brain.
 It has been shown that acting before the first minute of a cardiorespiratory arrest drastically reduces the chances of suffering sequelae.